feoche/feboche-bot/README.md

 # What is it?
-Just a Twitter bot that crawls for some keywrods.
+Just a Twitter bot that crawls for some keywords.
 It will answer wisely to some tweets mentionning something random you decided to say.

 # Configure a Twitter bot
 Begin by opening a new account for the bot on Twitter.
 Then, create an application for this account on [dev.twitter.com](http://dev.twitter.com), and get the API keys.